amelhilu/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-disk-offline.md

 ProgressMessage            : Extension status not available on the VM
 ```

-For more information about the `Get-AzureRmDiskEncryptionStatus` cmdlet, see [Get-AzVMDiskEncryptionStatus (Az.Compute)](/powershell/module/az.compute/get-azvmdiskencryptionstatus).
+For more information about the `Get-AzVMDiskEncryptionStatus` cmdlet, see [Get-AzVMDiskEncryptionStatus (Az.Compute)](/powershell/module/az.compute/get-azvmdiskencryptionstatus).

 #### Azure CLI